grig-koksharov/blog/about.md

 Welcome to _leadely_!

-The goal of _leadely_ is to propagate ideas from books of personal leadership genre.
+Our mission is to make you more successful via ideas from books of personal leadership genre.

 You can reach us via the following email: grig.koksharov@gmail.com.